-Determining if a breast lift is needed during your breast augmentation surgery is an important step that all plastic surgeons do almost automatically during your breast exam.
+Determining if a breast lift is needed during your breast augmentation surgery at my Austin, Texas, practice is an important step.
+And it’s something all plastic surgeons do almost automatically during your breast exam.
 If a lift is needed, it is really an essential component of performing a full and complete breast rejuvenation.
-For a patient this can sometimes be confusing but a few simple determinants can help to guide this decision.
+For a patient, this can sometimes be confusing but a few simple determinants can help to guide this decision.

 The third factor is the breast fold position.
-If the breast tissue is mostly above the fold then we usually don’t need a lift, but some patients can have a condition called pseudo ptosis where the fold needs to be adjusted as most of the breast tissue has fallen below the nipple making it seem too high.
+If the breast tissue is mostly above the fold, then we usually don’t need a lift.
+However, some patients can have a condition called pseudo ptosis where the fold needs to be adjusted as most of the breast tissue has fallen below the nipple, making it seem too high.

 Breast lift surgery has increased by 70% from 2000 to 2013, and more than 113,000 patients had the procedure done in 2019, according to the American Society of Plastic Surgeons.
 You can see why so many women have chosen breast lift surgery by looking at our patients’ before-and-after photos.